-My training and clinical practice is based on a Functional Medicine model which is science-based and a patient-centred approach that aims to explore underlying mechanisms of diseases and symptoms.
-By looking for the root of the problem I am able to see each patient on an individual level where similar causes may manifest in different symptoms and where different causes may manifest in similar symptoms.
-I have a particular interest in gut and digestive health and its effect on our overall health and its link with other chronic conditions.
+My training and clinical practice is based on a functional medicine model which is a science-based and a patient-centred approach, that aims to explore underlying mechanisms of diseases and symptoms.
+By looking for the root of the problem, I'm able to see each patient on an individual level, where similar causes may manifest in different symptoms and where different causes may manifest in similar symptoms.

-I love learning about health and the human body; it never fails to amaze me how much more there is to discover.
+I love learning about health and the human body.
+It never fails to amaze me how much more there is to discover.
 We are in a time where research is moving fast, so I base my practice on current scientific research and understanding of physiological functions as well as my wide experience with my clients.